ko-suta/Academic-Website/content/authors/admin/_index.md

 - Visitors
 ---

-Kostiantyn Ovsiannikov is a researcher at Kochi University of Technology.
+Kostiantyn Ovsiannikov is a postdoc at Kochi University of Technology.
 His interests include *corporate governance*, *labor economics* and *technological innovation*.
 In his dissertation, he explored how the pursuit of shareholder-value by management has affected labor policies at large Japanese enterprises.